Debtors Anonymous: Analysis of interviews with members

-In an independent study using convenience and snowball sampling, sociologist Terrell A. Hayes found and surveyed 46 DA members from July 1993 to June 1995.
+In an independent study using convenience and snowball sampling, sociologist Terrell A. Hayes found and surveyed 46 D.A. members from July 1993 to June 1995.
 42 of the members surveyed were attending meetings in the Eastern United States, the remaining four attended meetings in Austin, Texas.
-An analysis of the data Hayes collected revealed specific parts of DA hindered acceptance of DA's overall ideology.
-These included: labeling, differences between DA meetings and DA members, lack of a clear position on bankruptcy and debt-shifting, and common use of unapproved literature.
+An analysis of the data Hayes collected revealed specific parts of D.A. hindered acceptance of D.A.'s overall ideology.
+These included: labeling, differences between D.A. meetings and D.A. members, lack of a clear position on bankruptcy and debt-shifting, and common use of unapproved literature.

 Labeling

 Hayes performed a qualitative analysis of survey results in an attempt to understand how labeling theory applies to the stigma of indebtedness.
-He found that social labeling (labeling of members by other people) and self-labeling (members labeling themselves) is a widespread practice in twelve-step groups, and pointed out that the First Step in DA requires one to admit powerlessness over debt.
+He found that social labeling (labeling of members by other people) and self-labeling (members labeling themselves) is a widespread practice in twelve-step groups, and pointed out that the First Step in D.A. requires one to admit powerlessness over debt.
 Hayes concluded that labeling was related to changes in self-awareness, encouraging members to seek help and to changes in their social identity.
 However he also asserted that stigmatization of indebtedness was related to experiences of shame among indebted people, and that labeling a person as having a problem with debt therefore exposes them to shame.

-Other mental health professionals have argued that DA participation reduces shame, and some, such as Law Professor A. Michele Dickerson suggested that something like Debtors Anonymous may be a useful addition to debtor education precisely because it would add a guilt-based component to the curriculum.
+Other mental health professionals have argued that D.A. participation reduces shame, and some, such as Law Professor A. Michele Dickerson suggested that something like Debtors Anonymous may be a useful addition to debtor education precisely because it would add a guilt-based component to the curriculum.
 The stigmatization would, Dickerson argues, change the debtor's economic philosophy and reduce the likelihood of impulse buying.

-Differences between DA meetings and DA members
+Differences between D.A. meetings and D.A. members

-Hayes' analysis found differences between DA meetings and DA members.
-DA's pamphlet Meetings states "regular attendance at meetings is an important part of recovery–it is vital for compulsive debtors–and especially for newcomers."
-Differences between DA meetings and DA members at the same meeting can, however, hinder one in adopting a new world view.
-As DA's practices are only suggested and not required, one may pick and choose which parts of DA to adhere to or follow.
+Hayes' analysis found differences between D.A. meetings and D.A. members.
+D.A.'s pamphlet Meetings states "regular attendance at meetings is an important part of recovery–it is vital for compulsive debtors–and especially for newcomers."
+Differences between D.A. meetings and D.A. members at the same meeting can, however, hinder one in adopting a new world view.
+As D.A.'s practices are only suggested and not required, one may pick and choose which parts of D.A. to adhere to or follow.
 This approach, however, is tolerated to different degrees within different groups.
-A group's rigidity or flexibility related to DA's suggested practices may hinder identification with the group.
+A group's rigidity or flexibility related to D.A.'s suggested practices may hinder identification with the group.
 Recognition of individual differences, specifically that some members are better role models than others and the inability to identify with experiences of other members, interferes with the world view transformation process.